-You will learn the skills needed to analyze Hebrew grammar and syntax, use exegetical tools and methods, and prepare sermon/lesson outlines based on the Old Testament text.
+You will learn the skills needed to analyze Hebrew grammer and syntax, use exegetical tools and methods, and prepare sermon/lesson outlines based on the Old Testament text.
 The goal of course assignments is to prepare you for preaching and teaching.
-Prerequisite(s): HEB 3113